Josh Lowe Player Props: Rays vs. Phillies

 Josh Lowe At The Plate

-- Lowe has driven home a run in 30 games this season (44.1%), including more than one RBI in 16.2% of his games and producing three or more of his team's runs on four occasions..
+- Lowe has driven in a run in 30 games this season (43.5%), including 11 games with more than one RBI (15.9%).
+He has also driven home three or more of his team's runs in four contests.

-- He has scored a run in 29 games this season, with multiple runs seven times.
+- He has scored in 42.0% of his games this season, with two or more runs scored in 10.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.